layoutBox/PinLayout/README.md

 **Methods:**

 * **`above(of: UIView)`**  / **`above(of: [UIView])`**
 Position the view above the specified view(s).
 One or many relative views can be specified.
-This method is similar to pinning the view’s bottom edge.
+This method position the view’s bottom edge.
 * **`below(of: UIView)`** / **`below(of: [UIView])`**
 Position the view below the specified view(s).
 One or many relative views can be specified.
-This method is similar to pinning the view’s top edge.
+This method position the view’s top edge.
 * **`before(of: UIView)`** / **`before(of: [UIView])`** :left_right_arrow:
 In LTR direction the view is positioned at the left of the specified view(s).
 In RTL direction the view is positioned at the right.
 One or many relative views can be specified.
 * **`after(of: UIView)`** / **`after(of: [UIView])`**:left_right_arrow:
 In LTR direction the view is positioned at the right of the specified view(s).
 In RTL direction the view is positioned at the left.
 One or many relative views can be specified.
 * **`left(of: UIView)`** / **`left(of: [UIView])`**
 Position the view left of the specified view(s).
 Similar to `before(of:)`.
 One or many relative views can be specified.
-This method is similar to pinning the view’s right edge.
+This method position the view’s right edge.
 * **`right(of: UIView)`** / **`right(of: [UIView])`**
 Position the view right of the specified view(s).
 Similar to `after(of:)`.
 One or many relative views can be specified.
-This method is similar to pinning the view’s left edge.
+This method position the view’s left edge.

 :pushpin: **Multiple relative views**: If for example a call to `below(of: [...]) specify multiple relative views, the view will be layouted below *ALL* these views.